Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/packages/HilltopCrawler/README.md

 See this [reference](https://www.2ndquadrant.com/en/blog/what-is-select-skip-locked-for-in-postgresql-9-5/) for discussion about the `SKIP LOCKED` query.

 The queue implementation is fairly simple for this specific use.
-If it becomes more of a generic work queue then a standard implemention such as Quartz might be worthwhile moving to.
+If it becomes more of a generic work queue then a standard implementation such as Quartz might be worthwhile moving to.

 ## Example Configuration